-Additionally, MRF also provides internal awareness on information and cyber security through employee training programmes.
-As a result, 100% of the employees have been trained on cyber security and its risks.
+MRF also conducts internal awareness programs on information and cyber security.
+As a result, all employees have received comprehensive training on cyber security and its associated risks.

 - 6. Provide details of any corrective actions taken or underway on issues relating to advertising, and delivery of essential services; cyber security and data privacy of customers; re-occurrence of instances of product recalls; penalty/action taken by regulatory authorities on the safety of products/services.